 This is a narrow definition applicable only to some highly graphic sexual material.
 It does not encompass curse words, even though these are often colloquially referred to as “obscenities.”
 In fact, the Supreme Court has explicitly held that profanity is constitutionally protected.
 In Cohen v.
 California, 403 U.S. 15 (1971), the defendant, Paul Robert Cohen, was convicted in California for wearing a jacket bearing the words “Fuck the Draft” in a courthouse.
 The Supreme Court overturned Cohen’s conviction, holding that the message on his jacket, however vulgar, was protected speech.
 In Papish v.
 Board of Curators of the University of Missouri, 410 U.S. 667 (1973), the Court determined that a student newspaper article entitled “Motherfucker Acquitted” was constitutionally protected speech.
 The Court wrote that “the mere dissemination of ideas—no matter how offensive to good taste—on a state university campus may not be shut off in the name alone of ‘conventions of decency.’”
 Id. at 670.
 Nonetheless, many colleges erroneously believe that they may legitimately prohibit profanity and vulgar expression.

-Examples of such policies from the 2014–2015 academic year include:
+Here are two examples of such policies from the 2015–16 academic year:

-For decades now, however, too many colleges and universities have maintained policies defining harassment too broadly and prohibiting constitutionally speech.
-And recent guidance from the Department of Education’s Office for Civil Rights (OCR), combined with that agency’s increasingly aggressive enforcement of Title IX, have exacerbated the problem by leading numerous colleges and universities to enact more restrictive policies in an effort to avoid an OCR investigation.
+For decades now, however, too many colleges and universities have maintained policies defining harassment too broadly and prohibiting constitutionally protected speech.
+Recent guidance from the Department of Education’s Office for Civil Rights (OCR), combined with that agency’s increasingly aggressive enforcement of Title IX, has exacerbated the problem by leading numerous colleges and universities to enact more restrictive policies in an effort to avoid an OCR investigation.

 These examples, along with far too many others, demonstrate that colleges and universities often fail to limit themselves to the narrow definition of harassment that is outside the realm of constitutional protection.
 Instead, they expand the term to prohibit broad categories of speech that do not even approach actual harassment, despite similar policies having been struck down by federal courts years earlier.